Gurki-gtb/elist_analysis/README.md

 # Monthly and Yearly Sales Trends
 ## Yearly Overview:
 - In 2019 the business sold 16,850 units with an average order value (AOV) of $229, generating approximately $3.9M.
 As a result of pandemic-related shifts in consumer behavior, 2020 generated $10.1M and 2021 generated $9.1M.
 - This surge in revenue can be attritbuted to two key factors; units sold and AOV.
 Both 2020 and 2021, more than 2X the units sold (33,851 | 35,858).
 AOV shot up 31% to $300 in 2020, and 10.9% to $254 in 2021.
-In 2020 the business saw a gradual increase across the board in terms of AOV and units sold.
+In 2020 the business saw a significant increase across the board in terms of AOV and units sold.
-- In 2021 the business sold 2007 more units than in 2020, but due to a decrease in AOV the revenue generated was approximately $1M less than in 2020.
+- In 2021 the business sold around 2,000 more units than in 2020, but due to a decrease in AOV the revenue generated was approximately $1M less than in 2020.
 This is also where we begin to see the initial pandemic-boom start to slightly taper off with units sold and AOV both gradually decreasing.
 Despite that, performance was still extremely strong.
 - Early into 2022 we see similar performance to 2021.
 However, this quickly fades away and we see a substantial decrease in units sold and AOV.
 The year ended with a total 21,565 orders, and an AOV of $229, the same AOV 2019 held.
 The overall decrease is due to normalized shopping behavior post pandemic and a major sales anomaly during the holiday season.
 ## 2019: Monthly Basline
 - 2019 serves as a baseline year, reflecting typical business performance, as there are no external disruptions such as the pandemic or post-pandemic effects.